 Therefore, I highly suggest that you find yourself a passion and a hobby.
 I understand that you are very much passionate about medicine.
 However, even doctors have passions and hobbies they enjoy on at least a weekly basis.

 In conclusion, do not think too much about praying; simply pray at the time.
 When you make a certain task feel hard or overburdening, you will not be able to put in proper effort into the task.
-As a result, you will certainly feel fatigue.
+As a result, you will certainly feel fatigued.

 Here is an excellent article that will further help you to make sure you do not miss your prayers.